yesbotics/dualsense-controller-python/README.md

 ### Gyroscope, Accelerometer and Orientation

 You can listen on all events of the 3 axis gyroscope, the 3 axis accelerometer and the calculated orientation.
+Orientation value currently consist of `roll` and `pitch` values only.
+Yaw value is always `None` for now.
+Maybe (no promise) in future releases we implement a calculation of the yaw value.

 ```python
 def on_gyroscope_change(gyroscope):